robertmaxwilliams/max-website/blog/2019-2-8-Code-Katas.md

 ---
 layout: post
-title: Code Katas?
+title: Code Katas!
 ---

-Today Luke sent me a link to a page with some "code Katas", which are like Euler problems except focused on software design and extensibility.
+Luke sent me a link to a page with some "code Katas", which are like Euler problems except focused on software design and extensibility.
 I figured I might as well try out the first few, even if I get bored and forget about it before I make any progress.

 [http://codekata.com/](http://codekata.com/)

+Now we're doing it as a 20 minute per day challenge, for a month.
+If one day is missed, a punishment must be payed.
+The punishment for this challenge is taking a video of yourself sitting still for 20 minutes.
+Not a bad punishment, but still inconvenient and a challenge in itself.

 ## Kata01: Supermarket Pricing